 Bob Bond began his artistic career as far back as elementary school in Venice, California, where he illustrated and sold coloring books to fellow students in the 5th grade.
 Throughout secondary and high school he designed covers for graduating class programs, and went on to attend junior college where he majored in art.
 While attending college, Bob began a career in technical illustration, advancing to the highest position of Senior Technical Illustrator and worked for companies including ITT, Hughes Aircraft and the Boeing Company.
 Bob left that field to become Art Director for the shirt printing company: STS Graphics.

 During the late sixties Bob began pinstriping as a hobby and worked part-time for Volkswagen dealerships gaining experience in the art.
 In 1970 he opened his studio in Van Nuys, California.
 His work has appeared on the covers and within many magazines: Hot Rod, Car Craft, Rod Ideas, Street Rodder, Custom Vans, Custom Rodder, Truckin, Mini Trucks, RV World, 1001 Truck and Van Ideas, Sign Business, Signs of the Times, AutoArt Magazine, Juxtapoz Magazine and was contributing editor/feature writer for AutoGraphics Magazine.
-He has been profiled in newspapers such as The Los Angeles Times, Denver Post, Kansas City Star, Lee's Summit Journal, Independence Examiner, Lee’s Summit Post Tribune and Kansas City's Pitch Weekly.
+He has been profiled in newspapers such as The Los Angeles Times, Denver Post, Kansas City Star, Lee's Summit Journal, Independence Examiner, Lee’s Summit Post Tribune and The Kansas City's Pitch Weekly.

 For several years Bob was a feature writer for Sign Business Magazine with a column entitled "Pinlines" and has written How-to and informative articles for magazines such as Sign of the Times, several van publications in the seventies, European Sign Magazine, Airbrush Action, Airbrush Magazine, Autographics, AutoArt Magazine, Juxtapoz and Wide Open Magazine.
 He has lectured on the art of pinstriping and Airbrushing in Canada, Mexico City, throughout the USA and at the famous Petersen Automobile Museum in Los Angeles, California.

 He has been commissioned by many notable celebrities to apply the finishing touch to their vehicles.
-Clientele List: George Barris, Billy Gibbons, Elvis Presley, Andy Griffith, Ricardo Montalban, Annette Funicello, Barbra Streisand, George Carlin, Derrick Thomas, Bob Hope, Robert Wagner, Vincent Price, Robert Urich, Valerie Bertinelli, David Copperfield, Bo & John Derrick, Burt Reynolds, Bing Crosby, Zsa Zsa Gabor, the Beach Boys, Lyle Wagner, Sammy Davis Jr., Doug Henning, Flip Wilson, Cher, Ringo Star, Liberace, Evil Knevil, Elton John and James Caan.
+Clientele List: George Barris, Billy Gibbons, Luke Bryan, Elvis Presley, Andy Griffith, Ricardo Montalban, Annette Funicello, Barbra Streisand, George Carlin, Derrick Thomas, Bob Hope, Robert Wagner, Vincent Price, Robert Urich, Valerie Bertinelli, David Copperfield, Bo & John Derrick, Burt Reynolds, Bing Crosby, Zsa Zsa Gabor, the Beach Boys, Lyle Wagner, Sammy Davis Jr., Doug Henning, Flip Wilson, Cher, Ringo Star, Liberace, Evil Knevil, Elton John and James Caan.
 He has also pinstriped cars for collectors like Jack Nethercutt (Merle Norman Cosmetics), Otis Chandler (L.A.
-Times) and Phil Hill (lndy race car driver).
+Times) and Phil Hill (lndy race car Legend).

 Bob has applied the 23k gold leaf ornamental decorations on historical fire engines for many California cities, including Burbank, Los Angeles, Pasadena, Glendale, Compton, San Francisco, Beverly Hills, lnglewood, Orange, Long Beach, San Marino, Napa Valley, West Covina, Newport Beach and the Cities of Sugar Creek,MO Independence,MO and for the Seagrave Company in Clintonville, Wisconsin.